rajaravivarma-r/arival-assignment/README.md

 * Create test database using `APP_ENV=test bundle exec rake db:create`
 * Migrate the test database using `APP_ENV=test bundle exec rake db:migrate`
 * Run `bundle exec rspec` in one of the docker containers

+## Mailing
+* Mailing functionality uses mailjet API.
+The API_KEY and SECRET_KEY pertaining to mailjet are not committed to the repo.
+* If you have your own personal mailjet credentials then store them in `.env.development.local` and start the service for development purposes
+* Make sure a valid `EMAIL_SENDER` email is set
+* The mailjet credentials can be sourced into the container environment directly

 ## Running background jobs
 * Run `bundle exec sidekiq -r ./config/sidekiq_config.rb` in one of the docker containers